Wednesday, August 9, 2017

 Legendary E Street drummer and New Jersey native son, Max Weinberg will be featured in an all-new drum interactive exhibit.
 In this exhibit, visitors can hear the inspiration behind Bruce Springsteen’s 1984 hit, “Born In the U.S.A.” and learn how to play along.
 It’s a rare chance for music lovers, and students to experience this iconic anthem.
 To go behind the scenes, check out NorthJersey.com.

 The second exclusive interactive will feature Newark Native Wyclef Jean.
 Visitors will learn what it takes to create and rap his hit “Gone Till November.”
 It’s an experience hip hop lovers can’t miss.
 For the Newark, NJ native, being a part of the Experience is surreal.
 “At the end of the day I am so Jersey.
 Maybe I’m a little biased but Jersey has such a rich music background and it’s underplayed.
 I am glad were getting this exposure.”
-Stay tuned for more coverage on Wyclef Jean’s Rap Interactive from Uproxx.
+For more coverage on Wyclef Jean’s Rap Interactive, check out Uproxx.

 Photo of Max Weinberg courtesy of Anne-Marie Caruso, NorthJersey.com / Photo of Wyclef Jean courtesy of Patrick Dodson, Prudential Center